benitoiteTz/benitoiteTz.github.io/_posts/2017-9-30-html-course.md

 title: Tutorial Safari Tour Tanzania
 ---

-The grand plan of this tutorial is to build a website that helps tourists comming/from Tanzania find best national parks and game reserves available in Tanzania
+The grand plan of this tutorial is to build a website that helps tourists comming to/from Tanzania find best national parks and game reserves available in Tanzania

 ![_config.yml]({{ site.baseurl }}/images/config.png)